NoelClick/noelclickforms/README.md

 # noelClickForms
 ## Description
-A useful JavaScript plugin to creat pretty forms.
+A useful JavaScript plugin to create pretty forms.

 All notable changes to this project will be documented in the **[Changelog](CHANGELOG.md)** file.